Cover Protection System With Multiple Triggers (Wind, Hail, …)

 Lock/Unlock Action

-Add an automation that controls Smart Cover Automation lock mode depending on the lock counter.
+Add an automation that controls Smart Cover Automation lock mode from the aggregate protection sensor.
 Paste the following YAML or replicate it in the UI:

 alias: SCA cover lock automation